VVEIRD/StreamDeckCore/README.md

 // Reset previous configuration deck.reset();

+// Set brightness to 50%
+sd.setBrightness(50);

-// Create a button for index 0, that will start program.exe byte[] img = IconHelper.loadImage("resources" + File.separator + "icon.png");
+// Create an item for key 0 that will start program.exe byte[] img = IconHelper.loadImage("resources" + File.separator + "icon.png");
-ExecutableItem ExecutableItem = new ExecutableItem(0, img,"program.exe");
+ExecutableItem executableItem = new ExecutableItem(0, img,"program.exe");

-// Register key to index 0 with Stream Deck deck.addKey(0, ExecutableItem);
+// Register key to index 0 with Stream Deck deck.addKey(0, executableItem);
 ```
 ### Example 2
 This example creates 15 items, puts them into a folder and put that folder into another folder, which acts as root folder.
 The root folder and the StreamDeck device is given to the StreamDeckController, which handles traversing the given folders and handing over KeyEvents to non-folder items.